 Erasing folders or directories varies a bit.
 If you attempt to operate the rm command on a folder, the message below will appear:

-It is not possible for you to erase a directory utilizing the rm command. rmdir is a special command used to delete directories.
+You can't erase a directory utilizing the rm command. rmdir is a special command used to delete directories.
 Therefore, to erase a director called Archives, you need to operate the command below:

 In case you are unable to empty your Mac’s trash, the rm – R command is useful.
 A file may be locked or you might not be permitted to erase one or multiple files.
 This may be irritating; however, you can make use of the command line to get a simple solution.